focus-editor/focus/LOG.md

 ## Keyboard/Mouse Shortcuts that I think are "missing"
 - Ctrl + Backspace/Delete to erase an entire word.
-- Triple-click to select an entire line.
-(Standard behavior on Windows, macOS, and possibly Linux.)
-- Ctrl & +/- to increase/decrease editor font size by 1 pt.
 - Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt. (use mouse wheel up/down "key press" events for this, not scroll delta.
 Print key code in debug mode to find out the if case values.
 This will cause it to behave as expected on every platform similar to all other programs.)
 - (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.